 We review the Board Succession & Development Plan each year, following annual personal development meetings, to ensure the appropriate level and mix of skills and experience and keeping up to date with regulatory requirements and best practice standards.
-Resignations and retirements are noted on the Board of Management Executive Officers and Advisers' page of the accounts.
-ANCHO is a member of the Scottish Federation of Housing Associations and ensures positive working relationships with our Regulators (SHR and OSCR), local authorities and other partners.
+Resignations and retirements are noted on page 1 of the financial statements.
+ANCHO is a member of the Scottish Federation of Housing Associations and ensures positive working relationships with our Regulators, (SHR and OSCR), local authorities and other partners.